Some administration and house-keeping scripts are included, and can be found under Admin → Built-In Scripts.

 Mirroring repositories can be useful to ensure that you are not dependent on GitHub.com or bitbucket.org being available at all times, and that you can always continue your build and release process even in the event of a denial of service attack or similar.
 You can read more about this here.

 |A note on nomenclature… GitHub uses the term organization and BitBucket uses the term team - both of them are analagous with a user, and are just a way of grouping repositories.|

-through installing a web hook into each remote repository, such that when they are updated the changes are pushed to Stash.
+through installing a web hook into each remote repository, such that when they are updated the changes are pushed to Bitbucket.

 polling the remote repositories for changes every five minutes

-Once the mirroring process has begun you cannot push to the local Stash repository.
-The remote repository is assumed to be authoritative and will remove any branches in the Stash repository that do not exist in the remote.
+Once the mirroring process has begun you cannot push to the local Bitbucket repository.
+The remote repository is assumed to be authoritative and will remove any branches in the Bitbucket repository that do not exist in the remote.
 If the

-You can use the protect references pre-receive hook to block all changes to the local Stash repository.
+A pre-receive hook is automatically setup for the mirrored repository to block all changes to the local Bitbucket repository.